Dev49net/wp-first-letter-avatar/readme.txt

 Yes!
 By default, WP First Letter Avatar sets custom avatar only to users without Gravatar, but in plugin settings you can disable it and use custom avatar for everybody.

 = Can avatars be round, like in Google+? =
-Yes.
-In 1.2 version this feature has been introduced - just go to plugin settings and click Round avatars.
+Yes - just go to plugin settings and click Round avatars.

 == Screenshots ==